 At a fork in the road Piers indicated the correct path.
 ‘When I left, the meeting was proceeding but in a field, out of view of St Felix.
 The Lords had also been prevented from entering the village.
 One of them had attempted to force his way in and had been quite badly beaten.
 The Earl was concerned that as we attempted to withdraw from St Felix, the townspeople could emerge and surround us.
 Not a desirable situation, so he sent me for reinforcements.
 ‘They rode on for another ten minutes and then Piers pointed to the right of the road.
 ‘Ah!
 There they are, in that gully surrounded by trees.

 The Earl rode to meet them.
 ‘The Prince is furious, he wanted to storm the town but I have talked him out of it, we have neither time nor adequate manpower to mount a siege, and that is what it would turn into.
 ‘He shook his head.
 ‘No time or materials to build siege engines.’

 He glanced at the Prince.
 ‘What really upset him was that he told them who he was and they just laughed.
 Also, he wanted to visit the old Cathar meeting house in St Felix.
 It was there in 1167 where the first world council of the Cathar faith was held.
 He desperately wanted to see it with his own eyes.’

 The Prince waited until they had all dismounted.
 ‘Thank you for coming so promptly.’
 He smiled at John.
 ‘To do so you must have been well prepared.’

-The Earl split the Archers into three groups.
+The Earl split the archers into three groups.
 ‘John, join the third group, every man will count.
-Our friends come from Castres, Castelnaudary, Fanjeu, Bram and Montreal.
+Our friends come from Castres, Castelnaudary, Fanjeux, Bram and Montreal.
 They will all depart using the road to the east, on the far side of the town.